What are the Most common questions asked about painting with coffee?

 Chart showing the color variations created with layers of coffee painted on watercolor paper.

-Do you have questions about painting with coffee.
+If you have questions about painting with coffee.
 Contact me.